Budi Bowoleksono: Secretary general of the foreign ministry

 Budi being sworn in as the foreign ministry's secretary general.

-After his ambassadorial tenure in Nairobi, on 18 October 2010 Budi became the foreign ministry's secretary general.
+After his ambassadorial tenure in Nairobi, on 18 October 2010 Budi became the foreign ministry's secretary-general.
 In this capacity, he was responsible for managing Indonesian representative offices in high-risk, crisis-affected countries, including Iraq, Afghanistan, Tunisia, Syria, and Libya.
-He instructed to close the Indonesian embassy in Tripoli and evacuate all citizens during the Libyan crisis, and visited Baghdad under heavy armed convoy to select a safer location for the Indonesian embassy after it was hit by a suicide bomb.
-During his visit to Baghdad, the cars of his armed convoy frequently switched position in order to prevent his presence to be detected.
-Budi decided to move the embassy to outside the Green Zone, near the location of an Iraqi ministry complex and other country embassies.
+He instructed to close the Indonesian embassy in Tripoli and evacuate all citizens during the Libyan crisis, and visited Baghdad under a heavy armed convoy to select a safer location for the Indonesian embassy after it was hit by a suicide bomber.
+During his visit to Baghdad, the cars of his armed convoy frequently switched positions in order to prevent his presence being detected.
+Budi decided to move the embassy outside the Green Zone, near the location of an Iraqi ministry complex and other country embassies.

 Budi Bowoleksono observing exhibitions of archives and photos of the foreign ministry in its archive building in 2011.

-He also focused on internal bureaucratic reform, aiming to improve the ministry's performance evaluation score by developing better key performance indicator and establishing standard operating procedure to fix systemic inefficiencies.
+He also focused on internal bureaucratic reform, aiming to improve the ministry's performance evaluation score by developing better key performance indicator and establishing standard operating procedures to fix systemic inefficiencies.
 Budi also encouraged Indonesian diplomats abroad to promote Indonesia through what he called as "food diplomacy" by introducing Indonesia's dishes to the global audience.

 In 2011, Budi was investigated by Corruption Eradication Commission for four hours as a witness to a case involving financial misappropriation and abuse of power by his predecessor as secretary general, Sudjadnan Parnohadiningrat.
 Two years later, in 2013 Budi was sued by Taufik Rigo, a junior diplomat at the embassy in Antananarivo who was recalled by his orders as a disciplinary punishment.
 Taufik stated that an anonymous report, which became the grounds for his recall, was misleading and defamed him.
-The court ultimately sided with Taufik, declaring his recall as invalid and ordered the rehabilitation of Taufik’s reputation and reinstatement to his post.
+The court ultimately sided with Taufik, declaring his recall as invalid, and ordered the rehabilitation of Taufik's reputation and reinstatement to his post.

 In 2013, Budi summoned the Australian ambassador to Indonesia Greg Moriarty following reports from the Edward Snowden files leak that the Australian embassy in Indonesia was being used as part of a surveillance network that intercepted phone calls in the country.